Resource calendars give you a bird's eye view of your team capacity, so you can plan project work with accuracy.

 A resource calendar helps everyone stay on the same page, and serves as the single source of truth when it comes to your team's availability, capacity, and workload.

 While a simple calendar or spreadsheet that provides the basic benefits of a resource calendar may be enough for some, most teams are better off using a dedicated resource management software like Float.
-Not only will it make managing your team's capacity easy, it will also help simplify your workflow.
+Not only will it make managing your team's capacity easy, it will also help simplify your project workflow.

 The more accurate your resource calendar is, the happier and healthier your team and business will be in the long run.